dotnetKyle/minimalMongo/README.md

 The Q stands for quick

 Quickly add the MongoDB C# Driver to a dotnet project with some helpful additions to get started quicker.

+## Usage:

+Creating a repository is very easy with MongoQ.
+MongoQ will setup your collection for you in a standard, repeatable way so you can focus on your repository code.

+    using MongoQ;

+    public class MyRepo : MongoQ.MongoQRepo<MyEntity>
+    {
+        public MyRepo() : base("collectionName") { }

+        public MyEntity FindOne(ObjectId id)
+        {
+            return _collection
+                .Find(e => e.Id == id)
+                .FirstOrDefault();
+        }
+    }

 ## Getting started

 ### Installation

-Download the Nuget Package
+Add the Nuget Package.

+For ASP.NET:

+`Install-Package MongoQ.AspNetCore`

+Generic C#:

+`Install-Package MongoQ`

-### Configure your mongo database
+### First, Configure your mongo database

 See below, configuration is different per-environment to conform to conventions of your framework.